Chromosomal Abnormalities and Miscarriage: The Most Common Cause

 Humans normally have 46 chromosomes, arranged in 23 pairs.
 One copy of each pair comes from the egg; one from the sperm.
 An embryo is considered euploid if it has the correct number of chromosomes (46 total, 23 pairs).

-Aneuploidy means the wrong number of chromosomes — most often one extra (trisomy, 47 chromosomes total) or one missing (monosomy, 45 chromosomes).
+Aneuploidy means the wrong number of chromosomes: most often one extra (trisomy, 47 chromosomes total) or one missing (monosomy, 45 chromosomes).
 The most familiar trisomy is trisomy 21, which causes Down syndrome.
 Most trisomies, however, are incompatible with survival and cause very early pregnancy loss, often before the person even knows they are pregnant.

 How Chromosomal Errors Happen

 The most common cause of trisomy in early miscarriage is a meiotic error during egg formation.
-Meiosis is the specialized cell division that creates eggs and sperm — it requires a chromosome to split and separate correctly into daughter cells.
+Meiosis is the specialized cell division that creates eggs and sperm.
+It requires a chromosome to split and separate correctly into daughter cells.
 When chromosomes fail to separate properly (a process called non-disjunction), one daughter cell gets both copies of a chromosome pair and the other gets none.

 This error is much more common in eggs than in sperm, and much more common in older eggs.
 This is the primary reason maternal age is such a strong risk factor for both miscarriage and chromosomal conditions in live births.